coda/packs-sdk/README_CLI.md

 the API that you're integrating with.
 For instance, while developing our pack, you may have been regularly exercising your formula code by running `coda execute --fetch` frequently and you're confident that your code works correctly when run against the real API.
-Then you go to write unittests for you pack and you define some fake response objects, but you forget some required fields or you specified a field as an array when it should be a comma-separated list.
+Then you go to write unit tests for you pack and you define some fake response objects, but you forget some required fields or you specified a field as an array when it should be a comma-separated list.
 If your fake response result in your pack returning a value that doesn't match the schema you, the validator will catch these and notify you and you can fix your test code.